-1. How large is China’s drug-treatable migraine population, and how will the drug-treatment rate change during the forecast period?
+1. How large is China’s drug-treatable migraine population, and how will drug-treatment rates change during the forecast period?

-4. What are the key drivers and constraints in the Chinese migraine market, and how will the market evolve over the forecast period?
+6. What are the key drivers and constraints in this market, and how will the market evolve over the forecast period?

-China In-Depth offers comprehensive market intelligence, includingworld-class epidemiology, keen insight into the China-specific A&R environment, current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.
+China In-Depth offers comprehensive market intelligence, includingworld-class epidemiology, keen insight into the China-specific access and reimbursement environment, current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.
 This solution helps companies gauge commercial outlooks and optimize clinical development, subpopulation targeting, physician messaging, and overall long-term strategy in China.

 Country-specific qualitative and quantitative insights driven by 5 thought-leader interviews and 52 surveys with neurologists and PCPs.
-Supported by survey data collected for this and other DRG research
+Supported by survey data collected for this and other Clarivate research

 Diagnosed prevalence of migraine in urban versus rural China; clinically relevant and market-relevant, drug-treatable populations